Our Curriculum : Writing

 - Understand the role of writing on their lives and wider society

-- Engage in discussion in order to learn, deepen their thinking and form opinions
+- Engage in discussion to learn, deepen their thinking and form opinions

 - Choose what they want to write, who they want to write it for and what form it will take.